Impact (TV programme)

 Impact (formerly Impact Asia), styled also as Impact with Yalda Hakim is a news programme that premiered on BBC World News on 1 February 2010 as part of a network-wide refresh.
-The programme is hosted by Yalda Hakim, who replaced previous presenter Mishal Husain.
-The programme brings audiences a mixture of breaking news, debate and analysis using the BBC's range of correspondents based in the Asia Pacific regions and around the world.
-Broadcasting political, diplomatic, business, sports and breaking news stories directly affecting Asia Pacific, the programme aims to analyse stories from a global perspective.
-The format includes sport, business and weather updates.
+The programme was initially hosted by Mishal Husain, but in later years, the presenter is Yalda Hakim, who replaced previous presenter Mishal Husain.
+The programme brought audiences a mixture of breaking news, debate and analysis using the BBC's range of correspondents based in the Asia Pacific regions and around the world.
+Broadcasting political, diplomatic, business, sports and breaking news stories directly affecting Asia Pacific, the programme aimed to analyse stories from a global perspective.
+The format included sport, business and weather updates.
+The programme aired until 3 March 2023.

 History

 As part of a shake-up of the BBC World News schedule, on 1 February 2010 presenter based strands were developed to give more focus on the names hosting each slot.
 These replaced several editions of World News Today.
 Impact Asia was developed as one of these slots.
 In 2011 the programme was renamed Impact to avoid the exclusion of other sections of the global audience.

+As part of BBC's plan to merge its domestic BBC News channel in the UK and BBC World News in early 2023, Impact was one of the programmes which got cancelled.
+The final episode aired on 3 March 2023 at 13:00 GMT on the then BBC World News.

 Schedule

-Impact is currently aired from 13:00–14:30 GMT (with an extra half-hour at 15:00 GMT), weekdays on BBC World News.
-The programme is split into three parts, each lasting half an hour.
+Impact aired from 13:00–14:30 GMT (with an extra half-hour at 15:00 GMT), weekdays on BBC World News.
+The programme was split into three parts, each lasting half an hour.
 After the final section World Business Report then Sport Today air.
-During British Summer Time, the programme airs at 12:00–13:30 GMT (with an extra half-hour at 14:00 GMT); and is followed by an edition of HARDtalk.
+During British Summer Time, the programme aired at 12:00–13:30 GMT (with an extra half-hour at 14:00 GMT); and was followed by an edition of HARDtalk.